Noisy Interactive Quantum Communication: Basic Simulation Protocol

-The actions Alice and Bob take in round~$i$ is based on the following two representations for the form of the state $\ket{\psi_i}$ of the joint register at the beginning of round~$i$ ($\ket{\psi_1} = \ket{\psi_\mathrm{init}}$) which can be classically computed from the information in their two state trees.
-The first one can be directly computed as
+The actions taken by Alice and Bob round~$i$ are based on their best guesses for the state $\ket{\psi_i}$ of the joint register at the beginning of round~$i$.
+(Note that $\ket{\psi_1} = \ket{\psi_\mathrm{init}}$ is the initial state in the protocol being simulated.)
+The state~$\ket{\psi_i}$ can be classically computed from the information in Alice's and Bob's histories; due to noise, it is generally unknown, at least in part, to Alice and Bob.
+The analysis rests on the following two representations for the state~$\ket{\psi_i}$.
+The first can be directly computed, up to irrelevant operations of Eve on the $E$ register, as